tfaki/Multi-Module-Nextflix-Composable/README.md

 [![](https://img.shields.io/badge/Android%20Arsenal-Multi--Module--Nextflix--Composable-green.svg?style=flat)](https://android-arsenal.com/details/1/8264)

-A Clean Architecture App to show use of  multi-module-architecture in a Jetpack Compose
+A Clean Architecture App to show use of  multi-module-architecture in a Jetpack Compose.

-This app is a PoC to showcase the use of  multi-module-architecture in a Jetpack Compose.
 The modules are as follow:

 * app: Presentation Layer

 * domain: Business Logic Layer

 * data: Data Access Layer

+* nowplaying: A Screen Layer

+* popular: A Screen Layer

+* upcoming: A Screen Layer

 * buildSrc: Includes Versions of Dependecies